novoda/github-reports/reports-batch/README.md

 ### Usage

-The CLI has 2 commands available, `local` and `aws`, that execute the batch process locally or on Amazon AWS.
+The CLI has 4 commands available, `local`, `aws-new`, `aws-bomb` and `aws-resume` that execute, stop or resume the batch process locally or on
+Amazon AWS.

 **Note**: the examples in the following sections assume that you're running the applications from the `bin` directory in the distribution folder, where you have the `reports-batch` bash file available.
 If you are running from the IDE, remember that **`reports-batch` is not a program argument**.